rixiobarrios/django-views-and-templates/readme.md

 ### You Do: Song List Template

 Add a template file `song_list.html` to render the Song List.
+When you open the song list in your browser, what path will you use?

 <details>
 <summary>Solution: Song List URL</summary>